sherr3h/FLASS-fina4350.io/_posts/2019-09-20-project-initiatives.md

 ---
 by Sherry He

 Check out the comment section of those Youtube gaming videos.
-What do they say about the giant gaming firms' upcoming financial performances?
+What do they say about the giant entertainment firms' upcoming financial performances?

+### Our motivation

 Early research on stock market prediction was based on random walk theory and the Efﬁcient Market Hypothesis (EMH), which assumes that EMH stock market prices are largely driven by new information, i.e. news, rather than present and past prices.
 Since news is unpredictable, stock market prices will follow a random walk pattern.